Switched reluctance linear motor: Wave and Tidal Energy Harvesting

 In renewable energy, SRLMs are used in direct-drive power take-off (PTO) systems for wave and tidal energy converters.
 The SeaTitan project, funded under Horizon 2020, demonstrated the feasibility of SRLMs in offshore energy generation, avoiding the use of rare-earth materials while delivering high thrust and modularity.
 The project aimed to reduce the levelized cost of energy for marine applications. focused on energy harvesting from marine environments.
 The system explores the use of switched reluctance linear motors for direct-drive wave and tidal energy converters, converting oceanic motion into electricity without the use of rare-earth magnets or superconductors.
 Designed for offshore deployment, the project highlights SRLM’s durability and efficiency under variable loads and harsh conditions, offering an alternative for clean energy generation.

 The SeaTitan demonstrator aims to validate SRLM systems in real-sea conditions, supporting use cases such as floating power stations, offshore battery charging, and hybrid island energy systems.

 Industrial Linear Actuators

 SRLMs have been applied in precision manufacturing and automation environments, where their simple and rugged design supports high-accuracy motion in pick-and-place systems, robotic arms, and packaging lines.
 Their magnet-free topology reduces cost and maintenance while enabling high-performance control in industrial applications.

 Electromagnetic Launch Systems

 SRLMs are under exploration for electromagnetic catapult systems for aircraft carriers (Electromagnetic Aircraft Launch System) and UAV deployment platforms.
 Their fast response, durability, and rare-earth-free design offer advantages over traditional linear induction systems, particularly in mobile or modular defense applications.

-High-Acceleration Test Platforms

-High-thrust SRLMs are suitable for crash-test sleds, aerospace testing, and component validation environments requiring controlled linear acceleration.
-Modular Linear Electromagnetic Actuator designs have been demonstrated in laboratory-scale setups for dynamic testing at forces over 8 kN.

-Maglev trains

-SRLMs have been studied as an alternative propulsion method for magnetic levitation (maglev) systems.
-Their advantages include high temperature tolerance, simple and robust construction, and the elimination of rare-earth permanent magnets, making them an option for cost-effective and sustainable maglev applications.
-Research has evaluated SRLMs particularly for low- to medium-speed urban transport systems and cargo mobility where high throughput and energy efficiency are critical.

-Roller Coasters

-SRLMs have also been investigated for roller coaster propulsion systems as a potential alternative to traditional linear induction or synchronous motors.
-Their benefits—such as high robustness, lower production cost, absence of permanent magnets, and high acceleration capability—make them suitable for launch systems in amusement rides.
-Several studies have proposed the use of SRLMs in roller coasters to improve energy efficiency and simplify maintenance, especially in systems requiring frequent high-acceleration starts and stops.